 Here are a few examples of foundation grants that are short on paperwork.
 Not all private funding opportunities will be this easy, but here is proof that simple applications do exist:

 - The World's Shortest Grant - It is a 140 character tweet!
 That is it!
 Nevermind the NOFA, all you need is is brilliant idea!
 In 2016, So Delicious Dairy Free awarded $100,000 in micro grants in the areas of environmental sustainability, animal welfare, plant based foods or food allergies.
 Composting programs, healthy school snacks, bike-powered food trucks, virtual green libraries, and community garden projects were among previous winners.
 The application period is over for now, but this was its third year running.
-Check their site early next spring to find out about 2017.
+Check their site periodically to find out about the next round.

 - Polaris Industries TRAILS Grant Program - An online application!
 A project description that is less than 300 words.
 The purpose of this grant is to promote safe and responsible all-terrain vehicle ridership, and preserve safe access to trails.
 It can be used to support trail development, maintenance, safety and education initiatives.
 It is a rolling grant that has two yearly deadlines, September 1 and March 1.

 - The National Inclusion Project - All children can make a friend.
 All children can participate.
 All children can succeed.
 Those are the principles guiding the National Inclusion Project.
 Their Lets ALL Play project accepts partners who want to provide recreational opportunities to children with disabilities in their community.
-The application is more substantial than the others, however, the first step is an online inquiry.
-Applicants are notified within two days as to whether or not they are invited to proceed.
-The funding amount is up to $10,000 and the online inquiry should be submitted March - July.
+Their first step is to contact the program officer to determine alignment.

 While it is good to know the difference between public and private funding, in real life they needn’t be treated as polar opposites.
 In actuality, they can complement each other.
 Foundation grants can be used as a backup in case government grants do not come through.
 They can also be used to supplement them.
 Furthermore, foundation grants can be a great way for beginners to build confidence.
 Like everything else, successful grant writing takes practice.
 Few of us finish a marathon our first week of jogging or enter a doctorate program straight out of high school.
 Starting with awards that are simpler to obtain helps us to become more sure of ourselves.
 When the time is right to tackle that all-important federal grant application, the time spent on foundation grants helped pave the way!